squint-cljs/squint/doc/dev/dce.md

 (verified by diffing the `export` lines); the helpers and `TYPE_TAG` are unexported module-locals.

-Update (variadic native-rest): the symbol formerly named `IApply__apply` is now `VARIADIC` and IS exported.
-Compiled variadic fns set `f[VARIADIC]` to their seq-taking impl so `apply` passes the rest as an unrealized seq; `withApply` sets the same symbol, so `concat`'s apply hook and the codegen hook are one mechanism. `VARIADIC` is the only added export.
+Update (variadic native-rest): the old `IApply__apply` symbol is gone.
+Compiled variadic fns set the `squint$lang$variadic` string property to their seq-taking impl so `apply` passes the rest as an unrealized seq; `withApply` sets the same property, so `concat`'s apply hook and the codegen hook are one mechanism.
+It is a string property (not a symbol or export): no new core export, global across core instances, an optimization hint with a permanent spread fallback.
+See doc/adr/0001-variadic-fn-native-rest.md.

 Results, esbuild 0.28 minified, importing from `squint-cljs/core.js`: